moonlight58/HFP-Disable-AutoScript/README.md

 ## 📜 PowerShell Script

-Create a file named `Disable-HFP.ps1` with the following content:
+Use the file named `Disable-HFP.ps1` with the following content:

 ```powershell
 # === CONFIGURATION ===